All Episodes

 We'll see.

-Time is gonna tell how they treat women, whether or not they still kill gays and lesbians, and whether they persecute Christians or Jews.
+Time is going to tell how they treat women, whether or not they still kill gays and lesbians and whether they persecute Christians or Jews.

-But he did say that Israel has the right to exist and Israel has a right to their own property because it is historically their land.
+But he did say that Israel has a right to exist and Israel has a right to their own property because it is historically their land.

 the Saudis, the Egyptians, the Jordanians, and the Emirates, they're now working together, sharing intelligence to prevent Iranian hegemony in the region.